- Our Cambodian Adventure in Siem Reap

-Here are some quick tips to save you some time when you’re planning your Angkor Wat visit.
+Here are some quick tips to save you some time when visit Angkor Wat.

-- Plan your day or days in advance since the Angkor complex is sprawling with over 100 sites.
+- Plan out your day or days since the Angkor complex is sprawling with over 100 sites.

 - Secure a driver in advance if you want to see the sunrise.
 Drivers are easy to find, but probably not at 4:30 in the morning.